Michael Meyer von Bremen: State Senate

 As a senator, Meyer von Bremen was the chairman of the Special Judiciary committee.
 He was also a member of the Senate Appropriations, Ethics, Judiciary and Natural Resources Committees and sat on the Joint Commission on Mental Health, Mental Retardation and Substance Abuse Committee, the Southern Legislative Conference's Economic Development, Transportation and Cultural Affairs Committee, the National Conference of State Legislators' Environment and Natural Resources Committee and the Joint Comprehensive Water Plan Study Committee.
 From 2002 until he left the Georgia Senate, Meyer von Bremen was the (Democratic) Senate minority leader.
 He was selected as a Governor's appointment to the Workforce Investment Board and a Supreme Court Appointment to the Indigent Defense Commission.

 Judicial campaign and career

 In 2008, Meyer von Bremen announced his candidacy for the Georgia Court of Appeals.
 He did not win the election and returned to private law practice.
 Later, he was appointed a fulltime magistrate judge of Dougherty County.
+He was also designated as an associate Superior and State Court Judge.